 Simmons introduced an all-in-one unit for playing videos that includes shelves for mini-mattresses and a box with a button that can be pushed to hear a recorded message on product benefits.

 Spring Air displayed its advertorial newsletter, which was mailed by dealers in September and October.
 Three-fourths of the newsletter, which is sent as a direct-mail piece or with newspaper circulars, includes generic information on sleep and bedding and about one-fourth is devoted to information on the retailer's and the manufacturer's products.

 Serta introduced triangular stands with nature scenes to go with its "We Make The World's Best Mattress" advertising campaign.
-The stands feature pockets with brochures on the company's products. twin size futon mattress click here
+The stands feature pockets with brochures on the company's products, find out more about twin size futon mattress click here

 Englander was among the manufacturers that featured point-of-purchase materials comparing its products to competitors'.
 The manufacturer's Dare to Compare counter card showed a drawing of border rod with the border rods used by Sealy, Serta and Simmons.